eagle-io/docs/source/topics/workspaces_tree/index.rst

 If you have access to more than one Workspace you may notice some of the Workspaces are *GRAYED* out in the Workspaces Tree when you first login.
 Click on the Workspace or select *Load Workspace* from the Workspace context menu to load its assets.

-You can load all Workspaces by selecting *Load Workspaces* from the top-level *WORKSPACES* context menu or clicking its *LOAD ALL* button.
+You can load all Workspaces by selecting *Load Workspaces* from the top-level *WORKSPACES* context menu.

 .. raw:: latex